vikashmaharaj/Titanic-Survival-Data-Analysis/README.md

 df.isnull().sum()
 ```

-✔ Detects columns with missing data (Age, Cabin, Embarked)
+Detects columns with missing data (Age, Cabin, Embarked)

 ---

-## 5. Questions Solved During Analysis
+## 5. Complete List of Problems / Questions Solved

+During this project, the following **explicit data-analysis and problem-solving questions** were addressed step by step:

+### Data Understanding Problems

+1. What is the total number of passengers in the dataset?
+2. How many features (columns) are present and what are their data types?
+3. Which columns are numerical and which are categorical?

+### Data Quality Problems

+4. Which columns contain missing (null) values?
+5. How many missing values are present in each column?
+6. Is the dataset complete enough to directly train a model, or does it require cleaning?

+### Target Variable Analysis

+7. What does the target column `Survived` represent?
-1. How many passengers survived vs not survived?
+8. How many passengers survived and how many did not survive?
+9. Is the target variable balanced or imbalanced?

+### Feature–Target Relationship Problems

-2. Does gender affect survival?
+10. Does gender (`Sex`) affect survival probability?
-3. Does passenger class affect survival?
+11. Does passenger class (`Pclass`) influence survival?
+12. Does age appear to have an impact on survival?
+13. Does fare paid correlate with survival chances?

+### Structural & Modeling Readiness Problems

+14. Which columns are useful for prediction and which are not?
+15. Which features will require encoding before model training?
-4. Which columns contain missing values?
+16. Which features need imputation due to missing values?
-5. What type of data cleaning is required?

-Each question is answered using **data inspection and statistical analysis** before model building.
+17. Is this problem a regression or classification problem?
+18. Which type of machine learning model would be suitable for this dataset?

+### Practical ML Pipeline Problems

+19. Can the dataset be directly fed into a machine learning algorithm?
+20. What preprocessing steps are required before training a model?

 ---